 Slow travel is actually a concept that was given some serious thoughts in the late 80’s.
-The wording says it all: you are about to take your time.
+The wording is quite explicit: you are about to take your time.
 Slow things a little.
 Break away from the daily timed and hectic routine.

 However, you might still want to read these 8 tips on how to actually be a slow traveler and organise your perfect slow travel 🙂

-Staying several weeks in one place creates for sure strong bounds and friendships.
-You can even buy a SIM phone, so you’ll be able to communicate with them easily.
+Staying more than a couple of days in one place will certainly allow you to create deeper bonds and even friendships.
+You can even buy a local phone, so you’ll be able to communicate with them easily.
 It’s turning interesting, right?